 :

-(CLICK TO ENLARGE) Model selection is critical.
+CLICK TO ENLARGE) Model selection is critical.
 It defines your risk tolerance.
 It has to be an allocation that you have to stay with pretty much through thick and thin.
 You are going to ride it through some really choppy waters.
 Spend time with them, think about them, and pick carefully.
 Can you change models?
 Sure-you just don't want to be changing frequently.
 In particular, if you go to a more conservative model every time the market hits a rough patch and vice-versa, it obviously defeats the purpose.

 Notice that, as you move left to right, you move from most conservative to most aggressive.
 Notice that each model has a time horizon listed.
 Notice that each model has comments about your ability to withstand volatility.

-Let's pull out the "Moderate Plan" and take a closer look:(CLICK TO ENLARGE).
+CLICK TO ENLARGE).
 The important information is the model's portfolio allocation.
 This model is basically 60%stocks/40% bonds, with 5% of the bond position in cash.
 Notice that "large cap" is targeted at 35%, "small cap" at 10%, and "international" at15%.
 As stated, these are targets.
 You have to come up with a rule to determine how much deviation from target you will tolerate.
 5% is the typical allowable deviation.
 When a sector gets more than 5% away from target, either over or under, the portfolio is rebalanced.

 Tomorrow we'll look at an actual account, see how it is positioned relative to its model, and figure how to bring it back into balance.